jschuur/Steam-Achievements/NOTES.md

 Bugs
 ----
+* steam privacy state not properly set for authenticated users

 Next
 ----
+* Helper for 'use id or custom_url; Apply to Settings page link.
 * Split achievement loading into separate load and render functions to DRY form submission and permalink loading
-* Put Steam profile pic in sidebar
+* Put Steam profile pic in sidebar (still, now that it's next to dropdown?)
+* Add Twitter account via settings
+* Checkboxes for 'Tweet new achievements' and 'Get daily summary email'
 * Check for no unlocked achievements
 * Add achievement images